 Throughout its history, the school has been known for offering innovative programs that serve a diverse student body.

 North Carolina A&T State University in Greensboro, NC, has one of the largest offerings in terms of online degrees and certificates.
-It also happens to be one of the biggest HBCUs in general in terms of enrollment.
+It also happens to be one of the biggest HBCUs in the country in terms of enrollment.

 Students can earn online bachelor's, masters, or doctoral degrees, as well as professional certificates.
 The school has been particularly noted for its STEM offerings.
 Explore their many program options here.